CryptoLions/EOS-Jungle-Testnet/README.md

-# Welcome to the Jungle3 Testnet
+# Welcome to the EOS Jungle Testnet
-EOS public test network: Jungle3
+EOS public test network: Jungle
 Based on: dawn-v3.0.0 release
 by: <a target="_blank" href="http://CryptoLions.io">CryptoLions.io</a>